t-ginnis/SIGMA_docs/docs/source/tutorials.rst

 .. note::
    SIGMA2 is still in development, so for the time being it is imported using relative imports.
-When you create your own notebooks for analysis, you will need to ensure the relative imports "point" to the correct place - see :doc:'personal' section for more information about using SIGMA for your own data analysis at :ref:`personal_analysis`.
+When you create your own notebooks for analysis, you will need to ensure the relative imports "point" to the correct place - see :doc:`personal` section for more information about using SIGMA for your own data analysis.